bcosca/fatfree/readme.md

     <p>Hello, <?= $name ?></p>

-To display this template, you can have PHP code that looks like this (saved in a separate file, of course):-
+To display this template, you can have PHP code that looks like this (saved in a separate file):-

     $f3=require('lib/base.php');
     $f3->route('GET /',